Pistol Chassis Sling Bag Carry 2026: Flux Raider & MCK Setup Guide header image

 Which is better for concealed carry: Flux Raider or MCK?

 For concealed sling bag carry, the Flux Raider is significantly better.
 At 9.75-11" folded, it fits in compact bags that look normal.
 The MCK at 13.7" requires larger, more tactical-looking bags.
-The Raider also weighs less (12.5-14.6 oz vs 24 oz for MCK) and maintains zero when removed from the chassis.
+The Raider 365 is lighter at about 12.6 oz chassis-only, while the Raider X P320 is about 18 oz chassis-only versus roughly 24 oz for MCK.
 The MCK's advantage is price ($250 vs $500) and it works with unmodified Glocks.

 Do I need a holster inside the sling bag?